rasor/rasor.github.io/content/2017/2017-09-24B-NgxTemplate4VS.md

 Category: Develop
 Tags: #ngx, #typescript, #visualstudio, #tfs

-At my work all web developers are getting a Angular 4 course.
+At my work all web developers are getting an Angular 4 course.
 But there are a couple of issues with that.

-* When you work with ngx in Visual Studio code you get a .gitnore file from the Angular CLI to take care of what not to commit to GIT.
+* When you work with ngx in Visual Studio code you get a `.gitnore` file from the Angular CLI to take care of what not to commit to GIT.
 Since we are not yet using GIT at work (but TFS), then TFS don't know what to checkin.
 * Since the develpers feel more comfortable with VS 2017, then we also have a chance to get control of files to Checkin with a `.csproj` file.